New Baby - how wonderful - but what about mum

 For new mums caring for a new born, breast feeding, and trying to recover from the pregnancy and birth, there is little relief from the unrelenting demands of a new baby.

 Safe time for post natal massage

-April Thewlis, a pre and post natal remedial massage therapist, says that help is available and that massage can play an important role by assisting with recovery and it providing vital emotional and stress relief while mum is learning how to care for her new baby.
+April Thewlis, a specialist in pre and post natal massage and a qualified Osteopath, says that help is available and that massage can play an important role by assisting with recovery and it providing vital emotional and stress relief while mum is learning how to care for her new baby.

 Having a baby is a very intense physical and emotional experience, irrespective of whether it is a vaginal birth or a caesarean, and labour can last for many hours, sometimes more than a day.

 April says that as long as the mother and baby are well and cleared by their doctor, they can have a massage as soon after delivery as she would like.